-If you don't already have one, establish a Veterinarian-Client-Patient Relationship with a veterinarian in your area before December 1, 2018.
+If you did not establish a VCPR with a veterinarian in your area before December 1, 2018, do so immediately.
 See Animal Owner FAASTsheet #5.

 Talk to your veterinarian about treatment and prevention protocols on your farm.
 This includes talking about more than just antimicrobials and drugs!